MLF88/first-repo/README.md

 ## first-repo
 hello world,
-this is a fist repo in my github
+this is a first repo in my github